- Darlington Transport Study

 The Department for Infrastructure and Transport will be upgrading the intersection to improve safety and travel time for motorists.

-Early works expected to commence in the third quarter of 2020, with major construction expected to commence in late 2020.
+Early works commenced in the third quarter of 2020, with major construction commencing in late January 2021.

 The current proposed treatments for the intersection upgrade include: